andreivisan/workout/README.md

 ## About

-Just as I like to be in perfect physical shape to be able to function at my highest potential, I want to keep my coding skills sharp and improve on existing skills or create new ones.
+Just as I like to be in good physical shape to be able to function at my highest potential, I want to keep my coding skills sharp and improve on existing skills or create new ones.

 ## AOC 2023 Python